 - 1. The Ethical Practices Review and Rodeo Protest Procedures shall be two (2) separate and distinct processes.
 The Ethical Practices Review Board shall consist of the Trustees as stated in the Code of Ethics.
 They shall have complete and final decisions concerning the Code of Ethics. - 2.
 All protests surrounding the functions of the rodeo or Rodeo Officials shall be resolved by a Protest Committee consisting of one (1) contestant representative from each participating Association.
 These contestant representatives shall be elected at the first contestant meeting prior to the first performance of the rodeo.
 Contestant representatives shall be elected by participating contestants and shall serve for the duration of that rodeo.
-The contestants shall elect one of the Trustees attending the rodeo to serve as Chairperson for that rodeo.
+The contestants shall elect one (1) of the Trustees attending the rodeo to serve as Chairperson for that rodeo.
 If possible, the Trustee should not be a contestant or working on the staff of that rodeo. - Function.
 The Protest Committee shall hear and rule on all protests brought by contestants. - 4.
 Procedure.
-If a contestant has a protest, he/she will verbally register his/her complaint with the Protest Committee Chairperson who will contact the affscted area.
+If a contestant has a protest, he/she will verbally register his/her complaint with the Protest Committee Chairperson who will contact the affected area.
 The Protest Committee Chairperson takes the protest to the affected area and that area will then render a decision.
-If the contestant is still dissatisfied, he/she shall then put the protest in writing and submit it to the Protest Committee Chairperson to be brought before the Protest Committee THE PROTEST COMMITTEE SHALL CONTACT ALL PARTIES INVOLVED IN THE PROTEST FOR FURTHER INFORMATION. - 5.
-Protest forms will be made available at each rodeo.
+If the contestant is still dissatisfied, he/she shall then put the protest in writing and submit it to the Protest Committee Chairperson to be brought before the Protest Committee.
+THE PROTEST COMMITTEE SHALL CONTACT ALL PARTIES INVOLVED IN THE PROTEST FOR FURTHER INFORMATION. - Protests for Saturday's events must be submitted before the start of the first event on Sunday.
+Protests for Sunday's events must be done by the posting of final time of the last event on Sunday. - Protest forms will be made available at each rodeo.
 They will be located at a designated place at the rodeo, convenient to the contestants next to the event control sheets. - Protest decisions will be given in written form to the contestant and copy kept for rodeo records.
 All decisions by the Protest Committee will be final.

-- 7. Protests and committee decisions must be kept on file by I.G.R.A. through that rodeo year.
-At the Annual Convention, these files will be turned over to the Rodeo Rules Committee to be reviewed. - 8.
-The names of the Protest Committee members shall be registered with the Rodeo Secretary prior to the start of the first performance. - 9.
-In no event shall the Protest Committee, Directors, Rodeo Officials, or any other member of I.G.R.A. overrule the decision of a Judge, except when involving misinterpretation of the rules. - A contestant may only register a protest in the event(s) in which the contestant is competing. - A meeting of the Protest Committee may be called only by the Protest Committee Chairperson or the I.G.R.A.
+- Protests and committee decisions must be kept on file by I.G.R.A. through that rodeo year.
+At the Annual Convention, these files will be turned over to the Rodeo Rules Committee to be reviewed. - The names of the Protest Committee members shall be registered with the Rodeo Secretary prior to the start of the first performance. - In no event shall the Protest Committee, Directors, Rodeo Officials, or any other member of I.G.R.A. overrule the decision of an acting Rodeo Official, except when involving misinterpretation of the rules. - 11.
+A contestant may only register a protest in the event(s) in which the contestant is competing. - A meeting of the Protest Committee may be called only by the Protest Committee Chairperson or the I.G.R.A.
 President.